-Where: Commencing in the classroom, to learn how to get the best from your camera, then out and about at your venue, taking a variety of photographs.
-Finally back to the classroom to discuss your images with plenty of time for your questions.
+Where: Commencing with a theory session, to learn how to get the best from your camera, then out and about at your venue, taking a variety of photographs.
+Finally back indoors to discuss your images with plenty of time for questions.

 Group Size: Small, friendly classes with a maximum 10 students per tutor.

 Previous Experience: These photography lessons are for complete beginners or if you'd like to learn to shoot in Aperture Priority to take control of your photographs.